 ECUs that cannot be accessed by means of their electrical interfaces can be tested with the highly dynamic dSPACE test benches.
 The turn-key solutions can be optimally adapted to your specific requirements, letting you use mechanical loads and physically stimulated ECUs for testing.

-If an electronic control unit (ECU) cannot be accessed by its electric interfaces for hardware-in-the-loop (HIL) simulation, it has to be stimulated by another physical signal.
+If an electronic control unit (ECU) cannot be accessed by its electric interfaces for hardware-in-the-loop (HIL) simulation, it has to be stimulated by the required physical signal.
 This is often the case when it comes to testing complex mechatronic systems in vehicle dynamics applications, such as steering and braking.
-To achieve a realistic behavior of the components to be tested, HIL simulation at mechanical power level requires a test bench that uses real parts, such as an electric motor or mechanical loads that match those in the real vehicle.
-Mechatronic test benches stimulate the ECU sensors and actuators with physical signals.
+To simulate the realistic behavior of the components to be tested, HIL simulation at the mechanical power level requires a test bench that stresses the mechanical interfaces of the device under test.
+For this purpose, (rotatory or linear) electric motors or simple mechanical loads are used to generate real-world effects for sensors and actuators.

 Choose a mechatronic test bench from dSPACE and benefit from the numerous strengths our systems have to offer, such as: